United States involvement in regime change: 1846–1848: Annexation of Texas and invasion of California

 The United States annexed the Republic of Texas, at the time considered by Mexico to be a rebellious state of Mexico.
 During the war with Mexico that ensued, the United States seized Alta California from Mexico.

 1865–1867: Mexico

 While the American Civil War was taking place in the United States, France and other countries invaded Mexico to collect debts.
 France then installed Habsburg prince Maximilian I as the Emperor of Mexico.
 After the Civil War ended, the United States began supporting the Liberal forces of Benito Juárez (who had been the interim President of Mexico since 1858 under the liberal Constitution of 1857 and then elected as president in 1861 before the French invasion) against the forces of Maximilian.
 The United States began sending and dropping arms into Mexico and many Americans fought alongside Juárez.
-Eventually, Juárez and the Liberals took back power and executed Maximillian I. The United States opposed Maximilian and had invoked the Monroe Doctrine.
-William Seward said afterwards "The Monroe Doctrine, which eight years ago was merely a theory, is now an irreversible fact."
+Eventually, Juárez and the Liberals took back power and executed Maximillian I.

+The United States had opposed Maximilian, invoking the Monroe Doctrine.
+Around 1867, shortly afterwards, Secretary of State William Seward exposited: "The Monroe Doctrine, which eight years ago was merely a theory, is now an irreversible fact."